 Qualitative research design examines human behavior in the social, political, and cultural context in which it occurs.
-The qualitative research method is part of nonexperimental research therefore it never test the cause and effect relationship between variables.
+The qualitative research method is part of nonexperimental research; therefore, it never tests the cause and effect relationship between variables.
 The researcher applies different paradigms and tools to conduct qualitative research.
 The most important tools of qualitative research are interviews, ethnography, case studies, and ethnography.
 It provides nonnumerical qualitative data that is also known as primary data.
 In qualitative research, the researchers focus on the content of informants rather than the frequency of particular content.
-Here, the informant is the interviewees or people who been interviewed by the researcher.
+Here, the informant is the interviewees or people who the researcher has interviewed.
 The time frame is present and past.

 For example, a researcher desires to identify the effectiveness of the government policy to educate all girl-children.
-So, he or she will implement the qualitative research method to identify the effectiveness of the government policy to educate all girl-children in the country.
+So, they will implement the qualitative research method to identify the effectiveness of the government policy to educate all girl-children in the country.

 - Tries to discover causal relationships

 - For example, Participants are preassigned to groups